JetCai-apache/SalesAllocation/README.md

 # SalesAllocation
-For auto-assigning accounts&amp;opportunities to sales reps
+For auto-assigning accounts&opportunities to sales reps Both account owners and IB owners are covered